Gothograecia

-The Gothograeci probably originated as an elite mercenary unit in the late 6th century, the Optimates.
-They garrisoned Constantinople before being resettled in the region of Mysia in the 7th century.
-By the early 8th century, their "identity based in military activity as well as ethnic differentness [had] evolved [into] a strong sense of communal identity, and a reputation" as warriors.
-They were still considered Goths at the time, but this part of their identity was gradually diluted.
-They gave their name to the region they inhabited and its imprint can still be detected as late as the 12th century.

 Origins

 There is only one reference to the settlement of Goths in Asia Minor.
 The Greuthungian Goths under King Odotheus, defeated by the Romans along the lower Danube in 386, were subsequently settled in Phrygia, where they rapidly intermarried with the Phrygians.
 The Phrygian Goths and Thracian Goths appear to have played a small part in the factional fighting between Arians and Eunomians in and around Constantinople in the 380s.
 Selenas, bishop of the Goths on the Danube, had a Gothic father and Phrygian mother.
 In the past the Phrygian Goths were often linked to the later Gothograeci, but this theory is not widely held today.